lbryio/lbry.tech/documents/resources/android-build.md

   echo $'\nd56f5187479451eabf01fb78af6dfcb131a6481e' > ~/.buildozer/android/platform/android-sdk-23/licenses/android-sdk-license
 ```

-### Step 5 of 10
+##### 5. Install React

-Install the react-native-cli npm package.
+Install the react-native-cli npm package:
 ```
 sudo npm install -g react-native-cli
 ```

-### Step 6 of 10
+When this is complete, continue to [Building the App](#building-the-app).

+### Building the App

+After [preparing your environment](#setup-environment), complete the steps below.

+##### 1. Install Crystax

-Install the Crystax NDK which is required for building Python 3.7 for the mobile app, and a number of native C / C++ modules and packages used by the app.
-Run the following commands to download and extract the NDK.
+Crystax NDK is required for building Python 3.7 for the mobile app and a number of native C / C++ modules and packages used by the app.
+Run the following commands to download and extract the NDK:

 ```
 wget 'https://www.crystax.net/download/crystax-ndk-10.3.2-linux-x86_64.tar.xz' -P ~/.buildozer/android/ && \
   tar -xvf ~/.buildozer/android/crystax-ndk-10.3.2-linux-x86_64.tar.xz -C ~/.buildozer/android/ && \